rstahlb/rstahlb/README.md

 ### Controlled Hallucination as a Reasoning Primitive *(Active Development)*

 When George cannot resolve a problem, he enters a supervised hallucination loop.
-Improbable outputs are generated freely and evaluated by all three agents.
+Improbable outputs are generated freely, evaluated, and filtered.
 Useful signals update priors.
-This treats LLM hallucination as a **lateral thinking tool** rather than a defect to suppress — similar to how humans daydream to work through unsolved problems.
+This treats LLM hallucination as a **lateral thinking tool** rather than a defect to suppress — the same way humans use daydreaming to work through unsolved problems.

 > This is one of the more challenging aspects of the system.
 Keeping the hallucination loop controlled while still generating genuinely novel outputs is an ongoing balancing act.
 Progress is real but it is not a solved problem.

+---

+### Sleep Architecture *(In Design)*

+George does not idle.
+When inactive, he **sleeps** — a structured offline cognitive phase with a defined order of processing: recent events first, unresolved loops next, recurring patterns after that, and forward simulation last.
+This mirrors what neuroscience believes sleep stages actually do.
+The goal is that George wakes with updated priors, consolidated memory, and pre-built responses to problems he anticipates you'll bring him.

+The distinction matters: a George that was *powered off* knows he missed his sleep cycle and says so.
+A George that slept wakes ready.

+> This is an architectural concept under active design.
+The pieces exist — the question is sequencing them correctly.

 ---